-Division I - Grades K-5 (U.S.): Less than 12 years of age on May 1, 2017 (Other International).
-Division II - Grades 6-8 (U.S.): Less than 15 years of age on May 1, 2017 (Other International).
+Division I - Grades K-5 (U.S.): Less than 12 years of age on May 1, 2019 (Other International).
+Division II - Grades 6-8 (U.S.): Less than 15 years of age on May 1, 2019 (Other International).
 Division III - Grades 9-12 (U.S.): Oldest team member does not qualify for Divisions I or II and is attending regular school-not a college or university or anything similar (Other International).
 Division IV - Collegiate for ALL TEAMS.
-All team members must have a high school diploma or its equivalent and be enrolled in at least one course at a two- or four-year college or university.
-High school students taking accredited courses do not qualify for Division IV.
-Team members do not have to attend the same college.
+All teams must have a majority of members who are high school graduates and registered for at least one class at a college or university.
+Other team members must be enrolled in one or more classes accredited by a college or university.
+They do not have to attend the same institution.